 "Well, we're back to where we started.
 A cop killer on the loose and a mystery woman to boot.
 Get some rest, Mac."

-Mac escorted them down to the lobby and headed back to his apartment a little past six o'clock.
+Mac escorted them down to the lobby and returned to his apartment a little past six o'clock.

 At seven thirty, there was a knock on his door.
-Mac looked at the image on his door monitor,; it was his sister Ronnie.
+Mac looked at the image on his door monitor, his sister Veronica.

 "Hi, brother.
 Like some company?"